SirNapkin1334/NTRBoot-Source/README.md

   * Favorite:
     * Music:
       * In general, I like Rock and dislike Pop.
-      * Favorite bands: They Might be Giants & Green Day
+      * Favorite bands: They Might be Giants, Green Day, DragonForce
     * Food:
       * Like: Mexican, Asian, German
       * Dislike: anything spicy